VO Talent Resources

 - Female Voice Over Talent Journey – Kelley Buttrick – Episode 55 (Mike Lenz Podcast)

-Free Outside Resources & Advice
+Free Outside VO Resources and Advice

 The voiceover community is chock full of amazing people who are not only talented but also generous with their advice and experience.
 I highly recommend the following to anyone interested in becoming a voice actor.